[Resource] Community Models for Music Venues and Platforms

 • Indigenous data sovereignty

-Recording is up on the Internet Archive here:
+Watch the recording on the Internet Archive here:

 >> Governable Spaces: Tech for Democratic Communities